afakharany93/DH_Matrix_Python/README.md

     * [Tqdm](https://pypi.python.org/pypi/tqdm)

 ## How to use?
-Just Copy dh.py in your working directory.
+Just copy dh.py in your working directory.
 ## Example
 Check dh_example.ipynb for an example.